 The Institute has no substantial fixed costs and for this reason it is intrinsically stable.
 It can operate in a productive fashion at a variety of funding levels.
 All of the funds that the Institute receives are transformed directly into its research enhancing activities.
 The funds allocated to the Institute by supportive administrative bodies such as the Faculties of Science and Graduate Studies at the University of Manitoba are fortified by the individual NSERC research grants of members.
 This is a strong commitment to the Institute by the Institute members.
 In view of its overall research productivity, in terms of published papers and supervised graduate students, its capacity for running very successful conferences and workshops, and the demonstrated ability to attract excellent short-term and long-term visiting scientists, the Institute is achieving its goals.
+The

 Institute membership includes all of the theoretical physicists in the province.
 Hence its growth relies solely upon the associate members that it can attract (i.e. graduate students, postdoctoral fellows and research associates).
 The number and quality of these associate members is dependent on the Institute being able to create a positive research atmosphere.
 This in turn depends strongly upon the level of funding that the Institute receives.
-We note that significant financial support has been received from Brandon University, the University of Manitoba, and the University of Winnipeg, which will be reflected in this and the next fiscal year.